Revision

 M. New

-states may be admitted by the Congress into this confederation; but no new state
+states may be admitted by the Congress into this federation; but no new state

-be formed by the junction of two or more states, or parts of states, without
+state be formed by the junction of two or more states, or parts of states,

-the consent of the legislatures of the states concerned as well as of the Congress.
+without the consent of the legislatures of the states concerned as well as of

 N. Nothing